 - Co-Owner, and Director of Athlete Performance for Elite Performance Academy.

 - Co-Director of Football Operations for Elite Football Academy.

-- Highly-regarded Public Speaker, with Featured Speaking Appearances including the CBC Hockey Nation Coaches Symposium, Football Canada Safe Contact Symposium, Football Canada/RISE Athlete’s Athletes Submitting Knowledge Workshop, and many more.
+- Highly-regarded Public Speaker, with Featured Speaking Appearances including Catalyst Conference 2017, CBC Hockey Nation Coaches Symposium, Football Canada Safe Contact Symposium, Football Canada/RISE Athlete’s Athletes Submitting Knowledge Workshop, and many more.

 He has also been:

 - Director of Football Operations for True North Wellness Management Group.

 - Featured Strength Coach on the Sports Streaming Network (SSN).

 - Featured Fitness Expert on National Health & Fitness Segment with CTV Ottawa.